-Emilia-Romagna, located in the northern region of Italia where Bologna resides; home to the likes of Ferrari, Maserati, Lamborghini, De Tomaso and Ducati, an area that fills machinery to the brim with racing heritage that stirs the soul as well as wonderful food products for those who appreciate Italian cuisine.
+Emilia-Romagna, located in the northern region of Italia where Bologna resides; home to the likes of Ferrari, Maserati, Lamborghini, De Tomaso and Ducati; an area that fills machinery to the brim with racing heritage that stirs the soul and wonderful food products for those who appreciate Italian cuisine.

 Another item in the auction list was a 2009 F60 nose-cone, which happens to be headed for America as well, though it was purchased by a Malaysian client who won it with a bid of 23,000 euro.

-Even the engine from the F2008 F1 car, which helped win the Constructors’ World title in 2008, found its way into the list and will be headed for Great Britain having made 80,000 euro (almost twice its reserve price).
+Even the engine from the F2008, which won the Constructors’ World title in 2008, found its way into the list and instead will be making its way to Great Britain having made 80,000 euro (almost twice its reserve price).

 There was also an enthusiastic response to the rest of the auction with multiple bids made on all of the lots going under the hammer, including Fernando Alonso and Felipe Massa’s helmets and Giancarlo Fisichella’s racing suit.